pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 #### Revocation Key

 The Revocation Key subpacket contains a symmetric algorithm ID field, however it is only defined for v4 targets and is now deprecated.
-UTF-ish encoded code points are therefore not valid in this subpacket and MUST NOT be used.
+UTF-8ish encoded code points are therefore not valid in this subpacket and MUST NOT be used.

 #### Signature Target